shreyansh26/shreyansh26.github.io/_drafts/2025-04-01-gtc25-maximizing-compute-instruction-throughput.md

         * Derivative metric has higher value for the top level divergence.
         * Divergent Branch metric has higher value for the lower level code.

+### Tips for reducing warp divergence

+**Causes and solutions**

+* If per thread work is different - Queue and bin/sort the work
+* If per thread work is discovered at different times - Queue the work
+* If per thread work ends at different times - Split into multiple kernels.

+* Implement conceptual divergence via varying data, instead of varying control flow.
+* Consider algorithmic / higher order changes to reduce divergence.

 ---

 Hope this was helpful!